Special Assessment Tax: A Definition

 What Is A Special Assessment Tax?

-A special tax assessment is levied on taxpayers in order to fund a local project, usually something like road construction or maintenance, and is unrelated to HOAs.
-However, a homeowners association, which is formed by the owners of condominiums, townhouses or other properties, might also be subject to special assessments.
-However, instead of a municipality, these HOA improvements are determined by the HOA board of directors and apply only to the members of that HOA.
+A special tax assessment is levied on taxpayers in order to fund a local project, usually something like road construction or maintenance, and is unrelated to HOA special assessments.
+However, a homeowners association (HOA), which is formed by the owners of condominiums, townhouses or other properties, might also be subject to special assessments.
+Instead of a municipality, these HOA improvements are determined by the HOA board of directors and apply only to the members of that HOA.

 The state or local government assigns a special tax in the form of a special assessment lien with a small interest rate to each home or property tax bill.

 Before you buy a home, you must get an official assessment search or municipal lien request from the local government.
 Learn everything you can about the assessment roll.
 After all, it's possible to find an unpaid assessment on a property.
-Here's how that can work: If a home changes owners since an assessment becomes levied on a property, new owners may not know about it.
+For example, if a home changes owners since an assessment has been levied on a property, the new owners may not know about it.

 Liens are legal tools used to protect the interests of local governments to ensure that property owners pay their special assessments.
 When an entity has a lien, it holds a legal claim against a piece of property.

 How Does The Special Assessment Tax Work?

 A special assessment tax usually works like this:

 - A state or local government creates a resolution of intent for the project.
 This states the proposed improvement and the intended district.

 - A time and date for a public hearing are set and held.
 At that hearing, the property tax rate is announced.
 Taxpayers will vote and can dispute the tax if they choose.
 Taxpayers can also get legal advice if necessary.